mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aks/aks-advanced/aa-new/index.md

 ---
 layout: layout.pug
-navigationTitle: Create a New AKS Cluster
+navigationTitle: Create a New Cluster
-title: Create a New AKS Cluster
+title: Create a New Cluster
 menuWeight: 20
 excerpt: Use Konvoy to create a new AKS cluster
 enterprise: false